isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         Bar my_bar;
     };

-Although this pattern is safe when applied correctly, because the caller must have had a non-`const` object to begin with, it's not ideal because the safety is hard to enforce automatically as a checker rule.
+Although this pattern is safe when applied correctly, because the caller must have had a non-`const` object to begin with, it’s not ideal because the safety is hard to enforce automatically as a checker rule.

-Instead, prefer to put the common code in a common helper function -- and make it a template so that it deduces `const`.
-This doesn't use any `const_cast` at all:
+Instead, prefer to put the common code in a common helper function — and make it a template so that it deduces `const`.
+This doesn’t use any `const_cast` at all:

     class Foo {
     public:                         // good